How Much Do I Need to Retire by 40? Can I retire at 40?

 How much should I retire at age 40?

 Most FIRE adherents believe that net income needs in retirement equal to at least 80% of current expenses.
-They believe that at least $1.5 million is needed to retire comfortably.
+They believe that at least $1.5 million is needed to leave work comfortably.

 At what age can I retire with 1 million dollars?